opensearch-project/documentation-website/_field-types/supported-field-types/star-tree.md

 The star-tree index feature has the following limitations:

-- A star-tree index should only be used on indexes whose data is not updated or deleted because standard updates and deletions are not accounted for in a star-tree index.
+- A star-tree index should only be enabled on indexes whose data is not updated or deleted because standard updates and deletions are not accounted for in a star-tree index.
 - Currently, only `one` star-tree index can be created per index.
 Support for multiple star-trees will be added in a future version.

 ## Examples